 Poetry has always been the cornerstone of our multi-arts programming.
 Each year we present dozens of readings, workshops, book releases, and special events that feature poets both from our region and from around the country.
 Below you will find information about current and/or ongoing programs, including some of our longest-running series and special events.

 In 2020, Woodland Pattern began a new series of readings, conversations, and workshops focused on the intersection between poetry and social justice.
-Topics and issues so far have included ecology and urban gardening, policing and incarceration, poverty and income inequality, refugee experience, disability justice, and the climate crisis.
-Poets who have joined us so far include Ross Gay, Aimee Nezhukumatathil, Tongo Eisen-Martin, Cecily Nicholson, Jasmine Gibson, D.S.
-Marriott, Craig Santos Perez, Stacy Szymaszek, Dunya Mikhail and Mai Der Vang, among others.
+Topics so far have included ecology and urban gardening, policing and incarceration, poverty and income inequality, refugee experience, disability justice, trans and nonbinary poetics, and the climate crisis, while perennially also confronting compounding issues such as race and ethnicity.
+Poets who have joined us so far include George Abraham, Ching-in Chen, Chrysanthemum, Ross Gay, Aimee Nezhukumatathil, Tongo Eisen-Martin, Cecily Nicholson, Jasmine Gibson, D.S.
+Marriott, Craig Santos Perez, Stacy Szymaszek, Dunya Mikhail, and Mai Der Vang, among others.

-Forthcoming issues to be considered within the series include living as an undocumented person in the U.S.; transgender rights, health, and safety; and domestic and sexual violence.
+Forthcoming topics to be addressed within the series include addiction and recovery; and domestic and sexual violence.

 Founded in 2020, Indigenous Nations Poets (In-Na-Po) is a national Indigenous poetry community committed to mentoring emerging writers, nurturing the growth of Indigenous poetic practices, and raising the visibility of all Native Writers past, present, and future.
 In-Na-Po recognizes the role of poetry in sustaining tribal sovereign nations and Native languages.
 Woodland Pattern is In-Na-Po's fiscal receiver, and our executive leaders serve on In-Na-Po's advisory board.

-Entering its tenth year in 2024, Poetry in the Park is a seasonal outdoor public reading series held at Milwaukee's Juneau Park in dramatic backdrop of Lake Michigan.
-A collaboration between Juneau Park Friends, Woodland Pattern, and local curators, the program has proven broadly appealing, drawing hundreds of devotees and passersby alike.
+Entering its tenth year in 2024, Poetry in the Park is a seasonal outdoor public reading series pairing local and visiting poets held at Milwaukee's Juneau Park in dramatic backdrop of Lake Michigan.
+A collaboration between Juneau Park Friends and Woodland Pattern, the program has proven broadly appealing, drawing hundreds of devotees and passersby alike.
 Poetry in the Park is held on the second Tuesdays of June, July, August, and September (weather permitting) at 6:30 pm.
 This series is sponsored by the National Endowment for the Arts and Juneau Park Friends.

 Among the many poets who have recently appeared in this series are Bryon Cherry, Paul Druecke, Susan Firer, Nicholas Gulig, Derrick Harriel, Duriel E. Harris, Ish Klein, Mark Leidner, Tiffany Miller, Zack Pieper, Chelsea Tadeyeske, Ed Roberson, Margaret Rozga, Abraham Smith, Angela Trudell Vasquez, and Mario Willis.